 - 40.1.
 Those who regularly drive on work business or who transport pupils have their licences checked annually to ensure they remaining suitable to drive.
 Staff are required to bring to the attention of their line manager any endorsements or restrictions placed on their licences that may affect their ability to perform these duties. - 40.2.
-Those who drive minibuses on school business have been provided with MiDAS training to ensure their competence can be demonstrated. - 40.3.
-[Heath Lane] follows the guidance outlined in United Learning's Driving for Work Code of Practice.
+[Heath Lane Academy] operates [0] minibus/es.
+These are operated under a section 19 permit and are used and maintained in accordance with DfE and ROSPA guidance for school minibuses. - 40.3.
+Those who drive minibuses on school business have been provided with MiDAS training to ensure their competence can be demonstrated. - 40.4.
+[SCHOOL] follows the guidance outlined in United Learning's Driving for Work Code of Practice.